-If the polarity of the central magnet it would continue to spin looking again at the equilibrium position again.
-But this can not be done.
+If the polarity of the central magnet could be changed it would continue to rotate looking for the equilibrium position again.
+But this cannot be done.
 What can be done is to replace the central magnet with an electromagnet.
-An electromagnet can be changed the direction of the electric current that circulates in it and then the polarity changes.
+An electromagnet can change the direction of the electric current that circulates in it and then change the polarity.

 What Is an Electromagnet Used for in a Direct Current Motor?

 The stator is called the fixed part where fixed magnets are placed, generating a magnetic field that passes through the rotor, which is the rotating part.
 In the rotor, a continuous current is circulated back and forth, leaving the center of the rotor in the middle.

 When an electric current circulates through a conductor in the middle of a magnetic field, an electromotive force is generated in the conductor that makes it move, and therefore rotate.
 Once it has reached the equilibrium position, the direction of the current flowing through the conductor is switched and the rotor rotates again seeking the equilibrium position.

 The commutator is attached to the rotor shaft.
 In this way, when the rotor rotates, the commutator alternately alternates the direction of the electric current.
 In this way, an electric motor converts electrical energy into mechanical energy.

 In reality, DC electric motors do not have a single electromagnet, but rather work with several coils that interact with the magnetic field.
 These coils are activated alternately to obtain better torque throughout the rotation.

 What Are the Ways to Run a DC Motor?